 Map Rust vector iteration to assembly

-).
-The vector buffer is a pointer to a buffer of the type T
+The vector buffer is a pointer to the type T

-.
+buffer.
 The length is the number of elements in the vector.
-Here is an excerpt from the std::vec::Vec
+The capacity is the total number of elements the vector can hold without reallocating the buffer.
+Note that _marker

 // Points to the start of the vector data and keeps the capacity information